This post contains affiliate links for which I receive compensation

 From a distance this is a very appealing, very graphic quilt.

 But wait!
 There's more!

 For the interested visitor who steps in for closer inspection, there are...

-All sorts of surprises are there in the setting squares for the curious viewer.
+All sorts of surprises are there in the alternate squares for the curious viewer.
 All cut from conversation prints collected through the years, a quarter yard at a time.

 And there are more reasons to fussy cut your quilt fabric!

 Again, with the 'Birthday Quilt' as our example, the nine patch blocks were stitched from fabric strips cut 1" wide.
 Careful cutting of the striped fabric yields at least two different fabrics from each one.